skhalil/Insight_Project/README.md

 ```

 ## Instructions for Dashbaord User
 - Please choose the file `anonymous_nodes.csv` for the node file select tab, and `anonymous_edges.csv` for the edges file seelct tab.
 Otherwise, it will give an error.
-(To be fixed)

-## Delployment with AWS
-A good set of instructions can be found here https://towardsdatascience.com/how-to-deploy-a-streamlit-app-using-an-amazon-free-ec2-instance-416a41f69dc3

-### Requisites before lauching to Server
+## Pre-requisites before lauching to Server
 - List all packages and software needed to build the environment
-- This could include cloud command line tools (i.e. gsutil), package managers (i.e. conda), etc.

 ### Dependencies
-- I suggest to use pipreqs to fetch the dependencies for you.
+- Use `pipreqs` to fetch the dependencies rather than adding manually.
 ```
 pip install pipreqs
 pipreqs requirements.txt